Animal husbandry

+Animals are also raised and trained to provide services for human activities, with the best example being the domestication of horses.
+The use of equine species (horses and donkeys) and their hybrids (mules) for transportation and for military tasks had been widespread in logistics, warfare and law enforcement by both agrarian civilizations and nomadic empires.
+The horse industry — which includes the breeding, training, grooming and trading of horses — had remained an essential economic sector up to the early 20th century, until the transport value of horses was finally diminished by the proliferation of motor vehicles following the Second Industrial Revolution.
+Large cattle and domestic buffalo, collectively called oxen, were also used extensively as heavy-duty draft animals to pull wagons and ploughs that demand more strength and stamina than horses, and still remain used in this day in many underdeveloped regions whose infrastructures or terrains cannot support motorization or industrial farming.
+Another prominent example is dogs, which have been bred, trained and used as guard animals and as hunting companions since prehistory, and dog sleds are still a popular transport option in many regions with arctic wilderness where the expansive snowfields are too difficult and/or too costly to traverse for motor vehicles and horses.
+Domesticated camels are also still popular in desert regions with no existing roads.

-Modern animal husbandry relies on production systems adapted to the type of land available.
+Modern animal husbandry relies on production systems adapted to the available land.
 Subsistence farming is being superseded by intensive animal farming in the more developed parts of the world, where, for example, beef cattle are kept in high-density feedlots, and thousands of chickens may be raised in broiler houses or batteries.
 On poorer soil, such as in uplands, animals are often kept more extensively and may be allowed to roam widely, foraging for themselves.
 Animal agriculture at modern scale drives climate change, ocean acidification, and biodiversity loss.

-Most livestock are herbivores, except (among the most commonly-kept species) for pigs and chickens which are omnivores.
-Ruminants like cattle and sheep are adapted to feed on grass; they can forage outdoors or may be fed entirely or in part on rations richer in energy and protein, such as pelleted cereals.
+Most livestock are herbivores, except (among the most commonly-kept species) for pigs and chickens, which are omnivores.
+Ruminants like cattle and sheep are adapted to feed on grass; they can forage outdoors or may be fed entirely or in part on fodders richer in energy and protein such as pelleted cereals.
 Pigs and poultry cannot digest the cellulose in forage and require other high-protein foods.
+Domesticated animals are also used to complement crops in polyculture setups such as the rice-duck and rice-fish systems.